Tonadeleon/Regression-Projects/README.md

 ******Click on the links below to see my works.******

 This is a compilation of my most recent works with regression models. <br>
 Feel free to read on the descriptions below to know what the analyses go about.
-Click on their respectove links to take a look at them.
+Click on their respective links to take a look at them.

 Here is a summary of each one of the analyses posted in this repo: